Not All Directors are Created Equal

 “It does”, she said.

-There’s a reason parents from out of state will register their kids, fly the family out to Texas, rent a residential hotel room and drive their children to camp every day – because it’s that good.
+There’s a reason parents from out of state will register their kids, fly the family out to Texas, rent a residential hotel room, and drive their children to camp every day – because it’s that good.
 This is a huge testament to what Topher has built.
-This is true XP.

 Camp Half-Blood vs. Camp Jupiter